 6.2.3 Long-Term Effectiveness and Permanence

-Magnitude of Residual Risk: This alternative proposes limiting human access to manage residual risk from direct contact.
-It is anticipated that potential future exposure of human receptors to contaminants in soil will be reduced with these controls in place.
+Magnitude of Residual Risk: This alternative proposes limiting human access to the privately-owned portion of the Site to manage residual risk from direct contact.
+It is anticipated that potential future exposure of human receptors to contaminants in soil in this area will be reduced with these controls in place.
 However, this alternative does not alter the magnitude of the residual risk in the soil that is identified in the BHHRA or BERA.
-This alternative is ranked poor for this criterion.
+This alternative is ranked low for this criterion.

 Adequacy and Reliability of Controls: Fencing/signage is a common technology to reduce potential direct contact by human receptors.
-Fencing/signage limits access to the Site, however trespassing by human receptors is still possible.
-Institutional controls such as deed notices, deed restrictions, restrictive covenants and/or other land use controls that will preclude any future development of the portions of the Site where ARSs are applied are reliable and durable controls to minimize potential human exposure due to unauthorized land use and/or development.
+Fencing/signage limits access to the privately-owned portion of the Site, however trespassing by human receptors is still possible.
+Fencing/signage will not limit access to the GWNWR Wilderness Area.
+Institutional controls such as deed notices, deed restrictions, restrictive covenants and/or other land use controls that will preclude any future development of the privately-owned portions of the Site where ARSs are applied are reliable and durable controls to minimize potential human exposure due to unauthorized land use and/or development.
 This alternative does not prevent ecological exposures.
 Overall, this alternative is ranked moderate for this criterion.

 6.2.4 Reduction of Toxicity, Mobility, or Volume Through Treatment

-In general, as listed below, the alternative does not reduce toxicity, mobility or volume of COCs through treatment, and so it is ranked poor for this criterion.
+In general, as listed below, the alternative does not reduce toxicity, mobility or volume of COCs through treatment, and so it is ranked low for this criterion.

 Treatment Process Used and Materials Treated: This alternative does not employ remedial actions to reduce or treat soil COCs.